 Note: In an high-availability installation, you must synchronize the directory on both IBM Cloud Orchestrator Servers if you make a change to this directory.
-For more information, refer to Synchronizing the directory for the scripts.
+For more information, refer to Administering > Synchronizing the directory for the scripts section of IBM Cloud Orchestrator User's Guide.